AAU-CE25/mayday-resource-coordinator/infra/TESTING_WORKFLOWS.md

 ✅ **Application:**
 - API responds at `/health`
 - Frontend accessible at `/dashboard`
-- SUV UI accessible at `/volunteer`
+- SUV UI accessible at `/suv`
 - All services show 2/2 running tasks
+- Static assets load correctly (no 404 errors for JS/CSS)

 ---